stovedoctor/openhasp-/README.md

 # openhasp-
-Open hasp with Landon l8 switch
+Open hasp with Landon l8 switch (plate35 files) Openhasp with WT32-SC01 Plus 320x480 {desk files}

 Thanks to all that have shared their code examples